i-am-bee/bee-agent-framework/docs/tools.md

 ### Writing a new tool

-To create a tool, the `Tool` or `DynamicTool` class must be implemented from [tools base](../src/tools/base.ts).
+To create a tool, the `Tool` class must be extended/ implemented or `DynamicTool` created from [tools base](../src/tools/base.ts).
 When starting to write tools, it is recommended to implement the `Tool` class.
 The `DynamicTool` class is an extension of the `Tool` class that allows for dynamic forms of input.
 Refer to the list of [examples](#examples) for some simple examples or any of the built-in tools in order to guide the creation of new tools.

 Tools MUST do the following: